leafsphp/naytive/apps/docs/docs/intro/index.md

 # Introduction

 ::: warning Early Development
 Naytive is in the very early stages of development.
-It is currently only capable of very limited stuff, but the documentation covers some future expected features.
-We will mark features that are not yet implemented with a "Coming Soon" tag and will be updating the documentation as we make progress on the project.
+Only a proof of concept has been implemented so far so a lot of the features mentioned in this documentation are not yet available.
+We are working hard to bring you a stable and feature-rich version of Naytive as soon as possible.
+Stay tuned!
 :::

 Naytive is a fast, lightweight and easy-to-use interface for writing low-level code in TypeScript.
 It is designed to be a simple and efficient way to replace C/C++ code with more readable and maintainable TypeScript code.
 This means that you can write all of your intense code in TypeScript, and still reap all the benefits of a low-level language with as few complexities as possible.